 First of all, the applicant needs to demonstrate that she actually has a bond with the Spanish community.
 The proof of Sephardic status will be confirmed through the contribution of the following certifications (you just need to submit one of them):

 - Certification from the President of the Jewish community from the birth or the residential area.

 - Certification provided by the Federation of Jewish Communities in Spain.

-- Certification from the Rabbinic authority, a document which must be legally recognized in the residence country.
+- Certification from the Rabbinic authority, a document that must be legally recognized in the residence country.

 Regarding the first and the third points, the applicant can include a certification from the President of the Permanent Commission of the Jewish Community Federation in Spain that demonstrates the authority of the Rabbinic authority or the President of the Jewish Community.

-How do you demonstrate the suitability of those documents?
-The applicant must also contribute with:
+In order to demonstrate the suitability of those documents, the applicant must also contribute with:

 - A copy of the original bylaws of the foreigner religious organization.

 - Certification from the foreigner authority containing the names of those that have been designed as legal representatives.